-Northern Arizona University is closely monitoring the growing public health concern of the coronavirus (COVID-19).
-The Centers for Disease Control and Prevention (CDC) suggests that Americans should be prepared for an outbreak in their community.
-The university is working with Coconino County Health and Human Services (CCHHS), as well as other community partners, to ensure our campus community is informed with the latest CDC best practices for staying healthy.
+Northern Arizona University is closely monitoring the coronavirus (COVID-19) pandemic.
+The university is working with Coconino County Health and Human Services (CCHHS), as well as other community partners, to ensure our campus community is informed with the latest Centers for Disease Control and Prevention (CDC) best practices for staying healthy.
 The health of the Lumberjack community is the top priority at NAU.

 This webpage provides updates relevant to the NAU community, along with links to various resources.
 This page will be updated as new information is available.

-All summer academic sessions through June 30 will be delivered in a virtual format.
+Summer classes in both June and July will be delivered in a virtual format.
 Additional changes and updates will be communicated through this website.

 NAU is working closely with our community college partners and local officials regarding statewide campus operations.
 Any changes in operational status will be communicated directly to faculty, staff and students at these locations.

 NAU has received CARES Act funding from the U.S. Department of Education and is disbursing funds to eligible students.
 For more information, please review NAU’s CARES Act website.

 Coronavirus Q & A To activate the Coronavirus Q & A tab, press your spacebar.

 What do I need to know about COVID-19?

 A list a questions, including what COVID-19 is, how it spreads and what you can do to protect yourself and others, can be found on NAU’s Coronavirus Information Q & A.